ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 # 1 Conditional Statements

-Conditional stamenets, or, as they are often called, if-then statements, allow us to provide our commands and programs with specific criteria in order to do what they have been told to do.
-If-then statements work alogside booleans, which were first introduced earlier in the lesson and are abstractions of instructions or commands that evaluate to `True` or `False`.
+Conditional statements, or, as they are often called, if-then statements, allow us to provide our commands and programs with specific criteria in order to do what they have been told to do.
+If-then statements work alongside booleans, which were first introduced earlier in the lesson and are abstractions of instructions or commands that evaluate to `True` or `False`.
 They allow us to compare statements, expressions, objects, etc., and perform specific actions given the boolean evaluation.
 Essentially give us back 👍🏼 or a 👎🏼 when they finish.

 Here are the symbols for boolean operations again.